Christovis/Christovis.github.io/_blog/2022-06-15-blog-cfp_part1.md

 ### 7-1-2 Equational Reasoning

 Equational reasoning is at the heart of mathematics, theoretical computer science, and routine for any student of Haskell.
 It is through equational reasoning that one can check equality of functions in Haskell, while in languages such as Coq one can encode proofs to check equality as they are proof assistants.
 The process of interpreting code by subsititung equals-for-equals is known as equational reasoning.
-In the usual notions of equational reasoning one has a trinity of ideas: equations, Lawvere theories, and monads on $\mathbf{Set}$.
+In the usual notions of equational reasoning one has a trinity of ideas: equations, Lawvere theories, and monads on $$\mathbf{Set}$$.

 ### 7-1-4 Typeclasses